Azure/azure-rest-api-specs/specification/mediaservices/data-plane/readme.md

 ### Basic Information

-These are the global settings for the MediaServices API.
+These are the global settings for the Live video analytics API.

 ``` yaml
 openapi-type: data-plane